 It is important that the PR request target be

 ansible:devel, as we do not accept pull requests into any other branch.
 Dot releases are cherry-picked manually by Ansible staff.

-The first command creates and switches to a new branch named
+The first command fetches the proposed changes from the pull request and creates a new branch named

-testing_PRXXXX, where the XXXX is the actual issue number associated with the pull request (for example, 1234).
-This branch is based on the
+testing_PRXXXX, where the XXXX is the actual number associated with the pull request (for example, 65381).
+The second command checks out the newly created branch.